escabe/org.escabe.lidl/README.md

 Requires Homey version 5.

 ## Supported devices
-Only supports the Melinera Smart LED String Lights sold by Lidl.
-Currently, **no** support is planned for other (Lidl) devices.
+Mainly supports the Melinera Smart LED String Lights sold by Lidl.
+"Smart Window or Door Sensor" was added as well.
+Currently, **no** support is _planned_ for other (Lidl) devices.

 Other Lidl devices may be supported (in the future) by the Tuya Zigbee App: